PencilCode/blog/src/documents/posts/2014-11-22-variables-in-code.html.md

 write x * x
 </pre>

-No matter how you think about variables, clearly
-<code>x</code> stands for 15, so the program
-writes 15 * 15, which is 225.
+Clearly the first line says <code>x</code> stands for 15, so the second line writes 15 * 15, which is 225.

 ### A hard one

-On the other hand, a typical beginner cannot predict that this program writes only perfect squares, even after they have learned that <code>random [1..10]</code> makes a random number from 1 to 10.
+On the other hand, a typical beginner cannot predict that this program writes only perfect squares, (even after they have learned that <code>random [1..10]</code> makes a random number from 1 to 10).

 <pre class="examp">
 x = random [1..10]